Gloria0987/CSS-Tricks/README.md

 # Using Custom Properties
 The syntax for declaring and accessing a custom property is really simple and not too different from how we write normal rule declarations:
 ![Custom Properties](https://user-images.githubusercontent.com/48117356/188313851-ea0780ca-b7b4-4944-b2d6-d2afa1e87fe1.png)
+That’s it!
+First, we declare our custom property with a double hyphen followed by a case-sensitive, hyphen-separated property name (color-error-text wouldn’t be the same as Color-Error-Text).
+The use of single hyphens to separate words is very important here because spaces are not valid (--color error text would not work).
+Then we can store any valid CSS value in our newly declared custom property, whether it be a simple color value, shorthand values, or even a more complex function, just to give you a few examples.

+When we want to access a custom property, we use the var() function as the value of a CSS property, and then place our custom property inside of the parenthesis (including the double hyphen at the beginning).